 Through our widening participation activity we raise awareness, aspiration and achievement; supporting otherwise under-represented groups to successfully progress to higher education.

-Plymouth University has a regional, national and international reputation for its widening participation (WP) work.
+University of Plymouth has a regional, national and international reputation for its widening participation (WP) work.
 Our commitment is reflected in the University's ambition, 'raising aspiration and driving engagement', outlined in the University's Strategy 2020.